Diego Kochen

-Diego Kochen (born March 19, 2006) is an American professional soccer player who plays as a goalkeeper for Segunda Federación team Barcelona Atlètic.
+Diego Kochen (born March 19, 2006) is an American professional soccer player who plays as a goalkeeper for Danish Superliga club Lyngby, on loan from Segunda Federación team Barcelona Atlètic, and the United States national team.

 Club career

-Born in Miami, Florida, to a Peruvian mother and Venezuelan father, Kochen started his career with the youth academy of Weston FC, initially starting his career as an outfield player, before switching to goalkeeper at the age of eight to cover for an ill teammate.
+Born in Miami, Florida, to a Peruvian mother and a Venezuelan father, Kochen started his career with the youth academy of Weston, initially starting his career as an outfield player, before switching to goalkeeper at the age of eight to cover for an ill teammate.
 He also played for West Pines United in Florida and, after his parents moved to Spain in 2018 for work-related reasons, he played for the Marcet Football University and their affiliate team TecnoFutbol CF.

-Having progressed through Barcelona's La Masia academy, he signed his first professional contract with the club in March 2022.
+Having progressed through Barcelona's La Masia academy, being at the club since 2019, he signed his first professional contract with the club in March 2022.
 On October 11, 2023, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.
 Kochen was included in the senior squad for a friendly against Club América on December 22, 2023.
 He replaced Ander Astralaga in the 62nd minute.

 On February 2, 2024, Barcelona reached an agreement with Kochen for a new contract until 2028.
 The deal was signed on March 19, his 18th birthday.
 He was officially promoted to Barcelona Atlètic for the remainder of the 2023–24 season, where he was assigned the number 24.
 He made his Barça Atlètic debut the following April 14 against Unionistas in a 4–1 away loss.

+On 2 July 2026, Kochen joined Danish club Lyngby Boldklub on loan until June 30, 2027, with an option to buy for €1.5 million ($1.73 million).